Kitware/CMake/Help/command/if.rst

   tested to see if they are boolean constants, if so they are used as such, otherwise they are assumed to be variables and are dereferenced.

+.. versionadded:: 3.1
   To prevent ambiguity, potential variable or keyword names can be specified in a :ref:`Quoted Argument` or a :ref:`Bracket Argument`.
   A quoted or bracketed variable or keyword will be interpreted as a string and not dereferenced or interpreted.
   See policy :policy:`CMP0054`.

 There is no automatic evaluation for environment or cache :ref:`Variable References`.
 Their values must be referenced as